Want To Look Like An Athlete? It's Simple, Train Like One!

 Teri is no heavier than she was in college, but she is feeling saggy (her words, not mine).
 She would love to look tight and tone again, like she did when she cheered in college.

-Prior to coming to see me, they decide they are going to step up their game.
-Tim joins one a group exercise center and Teri hires a personal trainer.
+Prior to coming to see me, they decided they were going to step up their game.
+Tim joined a group exercise center and Teri hired a personal trainer.

-They each double down on their workout efforts putting in four to five workouts per week.
+They each doubled down on their workout efforts putting in four to five workouts per week.